| | |

 • Create “one pot” family style meals for quick dinners that don’t require a lot of thought.

-• Use tinfoil packets, foil pie pans or camp cookers.
-These tools help to make clean up a breeze!
+• Use tinfoil packets, foil pie pans, or camp cookers.
+These tools help to make cleanup a breeze!

 • Use my blank printable meal plan or camping meal plans to help organize your next trip.